 There are several ways to use the Duo two-factor authentication and a smartphone is only one option.

-It is also possible to enroll more than one device for employees that work from more than one location or travel for work.
-For example, an employee may have their office phone as the default but they can also add their home phone, a conference room phone or a hotel room phone.
+It is possible to enroll more than one device for employees that work from more than one location or travel for work.
+For example, an employee may have their mobile phone as the default but they can also add their home phone, a conference room phone or a hotel room phone.
 Devices can be added and deleted as needed by the employee or an SSO administrator.

 A tablet, such as an iPad or a Galaxy Tab, can also be enrolled as a device.
 This choice requires the free Duo Push mobile app to be downloaded and installed on the device.

 The Passcode option is also available to a cell phone that isn’t a smartphone.
 Choosing this option prompts Duo to send a text message to the enrolled cell phone.
-This text is a list of 10 Passcodes that can be used from any computer at anytime.
+This text is a list of 10 Passcodes that can be used from any computer at any time.
 While this option does require a cell phone, it is only used to receive the text of Passcodes.